Avoid the Crowds: A Comprehensive Waterhole Canyon Guide

 When to Visit Waterhole Canyon

-Because it is located in the desert of the American Southwest, many people mistakenly assume that Page, Arizona is hot all year round.
+Because it is located in the desert of the American Southwest, many people mistakenly assume that Page, Arizona, is hot year-round.
 What many people don’t realize is that Page sits at over 4,000 feet of elevation, which has a big impact on its climate.
 While the summer months can be blistering hot, you will see cold spells during the autumn and spring months, and even snow on occasion during the winter.

 Before you visit Page to tour the Waterhole Slot Canyon, you must understand what type of weather to expect throughout the year so that you are prepared.
 To assist you in your planning, I have included some helpful climate stats for you to review in my Waterhole Canyon guide below.